laurentperrinet/laurentperrinet.github.io/content/publication/perrinet-adams-friston-14/index.md

----
-abstract: This paper considers the problem of sensorimotor delays in the optimal control of (smooth) eye movements under uncertainty.
+---abstract: This paper considers the problem of sensorimotor delays in the optimal control of (smooth) eye movements under uncertainty.
 Specifically, we consider delays in the visuo-oculomotor loop and their implications for active inference.
 Active inference uses a generalisation of Kalman filtering to provide Bayes optimal estimates of